-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 46.102.152.132 is another Swiss corporate server, this one specializing in emails and associated with the domain name maxsultan.xyz, which is a fake domain name.
 This also indicates that this is another fake corporation.

 178.20.55.16 is a proxy server with no known location but has been used as a TOR router exit node.
 A proxy server is another name for a mirror or server used to bounce information from one server to another in order to hide the true location of the original server.
 This proxy server is associated with the domain name nos-oignons.net.
 This domain name was registered on December 31, 2012, and is valid until December 31, 2017.
 In other words, whoever got this domain name paid for its use for 5 years.
-But they did registered the domain name anonymously.
+But they did register the domain name anonymously.
 The website associated with this server appears to be a group in France promoting the TOR router.
 They became an association in May 2013 – 5 months after getting the domain name.
 The group currently has 5 members and it costs one Euro to join this group.
 Their website was reported [in December] as having been infected with the Zues virus.
 This infection does not leave tracks on server logs.
 So it is difficult to tell where it came from.
 Removal of this virus requires a complete rebuild of the server.
 In short, some agency decided to take out this server and then use it to make a cyber attack on some US government agency and thus have the IP address listed on the DHS-FBI list as one of 895 indicators of Russian hacking.

 Many of the IP addresses yielded the same dead end or otherwise highly suspicious result—meaning that some very large agency is using hundreds of servers in various countries around the world as a front for hacking attacks.
 I recently researched a series of attacks on my personal websites from hundreds of IP addresses using hundreds of servers that were supposedly located in the Ukraine.
 I was able to confirm the exact location in the Ukraine that was supposedly being used to launch literally thousands of attacks on my websites.
 However, it is not credible that anyone in the Ukraine has the millions of dollars needed to be running hundreds of servers in a remote Ukrainian location.
-Nor is it likely that anyone in rural Ukraine would even have the knowledge to take care of hundreds of servers even if they did have the millions of dollars needed to plow into buying these servers.
+Nor is it likely that anyone in rural Ukraine would have the knowledge to take care of hundreds of servers even if they did have the millions of dollars needed to plow into buying these servers.
 Nor are they likely to have the knowledge needed to be running very complex cyber attacks.
 Ukraine is just not a good location for servers.
 This experience convinced me that attacks were being launched from other locations and were merely being routed through Ukraine in order to mislead people about where the attacks were really coming from.

 Next, the CSV file provided by DHS-FBI listed the physical location of all 885 IP addresses.
 What is most ironic is that only two of the 885 IP addresses were from servers in Russia.
 The most common location of the hacking servers was the United States.
 Over 30 of the servers were supposedly located in China.
 But it is known that the NSA has the ability to use satellite mirrors to hide the locations of their servers – making folks believe that the attacks are coming from China (or Ukraine or Mongolia) when in fact they are coming from servers located in the US.

-Note: Editor’s note: David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.
-This article has been very lightly edited at Truthdig; its information was not affected.
-The opinions expressed are those of the writer.